Five Common Myths About Credit UnionsWritten by Christina Miller

 While small credit unions may only have a few ATMs that they individually operate, most credit unions now offer access to an ATM network called the CO-OP ATM network.
 This broad system contains nearly 30,000 ATMs across all 50 states and 10 countries.
 You will find them in convenient places such as Costco, Walgreens and 7-Eleven, among others.
 With the ATM network, you don’t have to worry about fees and the accessibility of your money will never be an issue.

-When choosing a financial institution, one of the most important factors to consumers is branch location.
+When choosing a financial institution, one of the most important factors to some consumers is branch location.
 Historically, this has been the Achilles heel of credit unions that only have a few branches.
 However, just as credit unions utilize a cooperative network of ATMs, they also have joined together to share branches.
 With shared branching, credit unions share facilities to allow members to use a branch of another participating credit union to perform transactions, as if it were their home credit union.

 It is true that credit unions can be exempt from paying federal taxes because of their not-for-profit status, but they still pay local, property, and employer taxes.
 What do credit unions do with the money saved from not paying income taxes?
 They put the money right back into the organization and community!
 This allows credit unions to offer fewer fees, lower rate, and higher yields.